Skip to main content

 metric

-The numeric parameter of this function changes type to meters.
+Converts the numeric parameter to meters.

 line|z12-[highway=tertiary] {